Billie Eilish Says She Dressed In Baggy Clothes Because She Used To ‘Hate’ Her Body

 Billie Eilish is getting candid about her own body image.
-In an interview with Dazed(per People), the singer discussed being in control of her own physical appearance at a time when many singers are conforming to the mainstream.
+In an interview with Dazed, the singer discussed being in control of her own physical appearance at a time when many singers are conforming to the mainstream.

-In discussing the baggy way she often dresses, Eilish said that it wasn’t really a fashion statement.
+In discussing the baggy clothes she often dresses in, Eilish said that it wasn’t really a fashion statement.

-“The only reason I did it was ‘cos I hated my body.
-There was a point last year where I was naked and I didn’t recognize my body ‘cos I hadn’t seen it in a while.
+“The only reason I did it was ’cause I hated my body.
+There was a point last year where I was naked and I didn’t recognize my body ’cause I hadn’t seen it in a while.
 I would see it sometimes and be like, ‘Whose body is that?'” she explained.

 Eilish said that she’s landed in a better place with respect to her body, even if she still isn’t totally comfortable with it.